Analisa1984/dovenity-spa/README.md

 4. CSS validation was done using an online CSS validator, The W3C CSS Validation Service:
    ![W3C CSS Validation results](assets/images/testing-final/css-validator-last.png)

+5. Fonts changed in the body of pages to improve readability.

+6. Form styling added to makeit resposive when going to smaller devices.

+7. The logo added to the page also links back to the Home page for easy access to the Home page from multiple routes .

 ## Results from Testing: